enewhuis/liquibook/README_ORDER_ENTRY.md

   * Prices may be increased or decreased.
   * PRICE is optional.
 If it is not specified the existing price will be unchanged.
 * QUANTITY new_initial_quantity
-  * Not this is NOT the new quantity to be open (that's a moving target).
+  * Note this is NOT the new quantity to be open (that's a moving target).
 Nor is it a delta to quantity (although that's how Liquibook expresses it internally.)
   * QUANTITY is optional.
 If it is not specified the existing quantity will be unchanged.

 The traling semicolon (or the word END) is required for a MODIFY request.